badbatch/repodog/cli/core/README.md

 ## Summary

 * Provides scripts for cutting and publishing releases
+* Provides scripts for scaffolding new folder structures
-* Works with npm, yarn and pnpm.
+* Works with npm, yarn and pnpm
-* Works with standard repo and monorepo structures.
+* Works with standard repo and monorepo structures
-* Cuts major, minor, patch and pre- release types from any branch.
-* Generates changelog based on conventional commits since last git tag.
-* Updates package version and git tag automatically based on release type.
-* Exposes pre- and post-versioning npm script hooks to run custom tasks.
-* Commits changelog, version and custom task changes to remote prior to cutting tag.
-* Allows force updates of packages to next version regardless of files changed.

 ## Install package and dependencies